sppunderreview/PSSO/README.md

 The `Redaction` subdirectory within `BinKit/` holds scripts that compute tables based on results obtained within each subdataset.

 ## Usage - IoT and Windows
-Both `IoT/` and `Windows/` datasets contain a `DataGeneration/` subdirectory with disassembly scripts and scripts for each method to extract features and embeddings from samples.
+Both `IoT/` and `Windows/` folders contain a `DataGeneration/` subdirectory with disassembly scripts and scripts for each method to extract features and embeddings from samples.
 Additionally, each dataset has a `DataLabelling/` subdirectory which contains scripts for labeling data.

 Experiment folders such as  `XP/`  include `Run.py` scripts for conducting clone searches using precomputed embeddings.